Car accident victims may experience life-altering injuries, not only making a physical impact but affecting their mental health as well.

 These unseen injuries may not be evident to others, but that does not mean that they are any less serious.
 If you are experiencing emotional distress after a wreck, proper treatment is key.
 Our car accident lawyers can help ensure you receive the care you need, as well as the compensation you deserve.
 Read on to learn more, then contact the Mike Hostilo Law Firm to schedule your free consultation.

-Trauma is a broad term that encompasses any emotional, psychological reaction to a disturbing experience – like losing a loved one, surviving a severe weather event, or being assaulted.
+Trauma is a broad term that encompasses any emotional, or psychological reaction to a disturbing experience – like losing a loved one, surviving a severe weather event, or being assaulted.
 Because every individual processes a traumatic occurrence differently, the term “trauma” is used as more of a guideline.
 Psychologists, in an attempt to better understand trauma, have created several categories.
 These include post-traumatic stress disorder (PTSD), developmental trauma disorder, and complex trauma.

 Be sure to seek treatment from a mental health professional as soon as you notice any symptoms of emotional distress.
-Therapy may be helpful in healing from emotional trauma and overcoming the anxiety and fear caused by your car accident.
+Therapy may be helpful in healing from emotional trauma and overcoming the anxiety and fear caused by your auto accident.
 Untreated emotional trauma may eventually turn into a more serious mental health disorder, making it undeniably important to get the help you need.

 Acute Stress Disorder Vs. Post-Traumatic Stress Disorder

 It is important to distinguish between two common types of stress disorder.
 For acute stress disorder, the symptoms above disappear after a few weeks.
 But if symptoms persist for more than a month and negatively impact your everyday life, post-traumatic stress disorder (PTSD) may be to blame.
 Unfortunately, some accident victims experience PTSD symptoms for the rest of their lives.
-PTSD symptoms often diminish sufferers’ overall quality of life, and may include panic attacks, depression, suicidal ideations, and more.
+PTSD symptoms often diminish sufferers’ overall quality of life and may include panic attacks, depression, suicidal ideations, and more.

 If your car accident has had a negative impact on your mental health, you may be eligible for compensation.
 Emotional distress can be just as damaging as physical injuries – and it is important to hold the at-fault party accountable.
 Damages may include the cost of mental health treatment as well as pain and suffering.

-While it can be difficult to assign a monetary value to your pain and suffering, the car accident lawyers at the Mike Hostilo Law Firm can help.
+While it can be difficult to assign a monetary value to your pain and suffering, the car accident lawyers at The Mike Hostilo Law Firm can help.
 Attorney Mike Hostilo and his team will gather the evidence needed to strengthen your claim, working hard to maximize the non-economic damages you receive.
 The insurance company may try to downplay your emotional trauma, so it is crucial to have trusted legal counsel on your side.

 The Mike Hostilo Law Firm is proud to serve car accident victims, committed to fighting for the damages you deserve.
 If a crash left you with emotional trauma, do not suffer in silence.
 Our car accident lawyers can help, so get in touch!
 Contact our personal injury law firm near you to schedule your free consultation.